 14. Searching Amazon Warehouse

-Amazon Warehouse is a corner of Amazon’s main site that is dedicated to selling used, pre-owned and open box products.
-You can click on the furniture tab and either search for your needs or just see what’s on offer.
+How else to buy furniture cheap: Check out Amazon Warehouse , a corner of Amazon’s main site that is dedicated to selling used, pre-owned, and open-box products (often things that were returned unused or close to it).
+You can click on the furniture tab and either search for your needs or just see what’s available.

 15. Hitting the Yard Sales